Simon Gustafsson

 Simon Anders Gustafsson (born 26 May 1990 in Sköllersta, Sweden) is a former motorcycle speedway rider from Sweden.

 Career

-He won the Team U-19 European Champion title in 2008.
+Gustafsson won the Team U-19 European Champion title in 2008.

-He rode in the British leagues for Eastbourne Eagles from 2008 to 2013 and then Swindon Robins in 2014.
+Gustafsson rode in the British leagues for Eastbourne Eagles from 2008 to 2013 and then Swindon Robins in 2014.

 Family

-He is the son of former Grand Prix rider Henrik Gustafsson.
+Gustafsson is the son of former Grand Prix rider Henrik Gustafsson.